 Students can prepare for the DELF A2 exam offered by the Ministry of National Education at the Alliance Française de Phoenix

-Students can prepare for the DELF B1 exam offered by the Ministry of National Education at the Alliance Française de Phoenix
+Students prepare for the DELF B1 exam offered by the Ministry of National Education at the Alliance Française de Phoenix

 Wednesday

-High School AP French
+High School AP French & Delf B2 Prep

 14-17 years old